About

 Copyright 2007 Peter A. Barelkowski.
 All rights reserved

-in the 70’s and in 1975 he established his first studio.
+Peter A. Barelkowski started experimenting in painting in the 70’s and in 1975 he established his first studio.

-His art education began with an MA from the University of Poznan and continued at Goldsmith College (Poznan, Poland), Ontario College
+His art education began with an MA from the University of Poznan and continued at Goldsmith College (Poznan, Poland), Ontario College of Art in Toronto

-of Art in Toronto (1985 – 1988) and less formally - in England and Norway, where he was street performing for tourists during the late 70's.
+(1985 – 1988) and less formally - in London, England ( Camden Arts Centre ) and Norway, where he was street performing for tourists during the late 70's.

 His work has been about human conditions like isolation and alienation.
 Creating a paradox between his joyful colours and darker subject matter, his paintings attempt to play with our ideas around sadness.
 As a form of subtle escapism, the figures in his paintings are depicted in a one dimensional, cartoonish style - with almost grotesque undertones.
 By doing so, Barelkowski hopes to create the feel of another world.